Scheduler

 Every 5 minutes, the scheduler scans for orphaned runs — agents that have stopped responding:- Find runs in

-leasedorrunningstatus - Check if the worker has missed more than 2 consecutive heartbeats
+leasedorrunningstatus - Check if the agent has missed more than 2 consecutive heartbeats

 - Mark dead runs as